vikashvit/COVID---Data-Analytics/README.md

 # COVID---Data-Analytics
-Objective: Created a data platform, used covid-19 data.
-Stored the raw data and prepared data.
-Used ADGL2 for raw data storage, Databricks used for data transformation
+Objective:Created a data platform where we can store data and perform visualization/analytics over it.
+Used covid-19 data.
+Stored the raw data and prepared data in appropriate format so that analytics and visualization can happen on top of that.
+Designed the solution.
+Used ADGL2 for raw data storage, Databricks used for data transformation.
+ADF can be used for orchestration, transformation and schedule.
+Data was accessible using JDBC/ODBC. then I generated report like - death cases by region, new cases by country, any other complex report of your choice.